almoskvin/weather-data-collector/README.md

 3) `docker-compose down` : completely stop the dockerized services

 ## Testing [WIP]
-Unit tests are to be written.
+Unit tests are in place.
 For development purposes, an Intellij HTTP requests file is available in the project at `requests/weather-collector-requests.http`